 v[100];

 }

+Listing 9-1: Attempting to access an element beyond the end of a vector, which will cause a panic!

-We’re attempting to access the hundredth element of our vector, but it only has three elements.
+Here, we’re attempting to access the hundredth element of our vector, but it has only three elements.
 In this situation, Rust will panic.
 Using [] is supposed to return an element, but if you pass an invalid index, there’s no element that Rust could return here that would be correct.

-Other languages like C will attempt to give you exactly what you asked for in this situation, even though it isn’t what you want: you’ll get whatever is at the location in memory that would correspond to that element in the vector, even though the memory doesn’t belong to the vector.
-This is called a buffer overread, and can lead to security vulnerabilities if an attacker can manipulate the index in such a way as to read data they shouldn’t be allowed to that is stored after the array.
+Other languages, like C, will attempt to give you exactly what you asked for in this situation, even though it isn’t what you want: you’ll get whatever is at the location in memory that would correspond to that element in the vector, even though the memory doesn’t belong to the vector.
+This is called a buffer overread and can lead to security vulnerabilities if an attacker is able to manipulate the index in such a way as to read data they shouldn’t be allowed to that is stored after the array.

-In order to protect your program from this sort of vulnerability, if you try to read an element at an index that doesn’t exist, Rust will stop execution and refuse to continue.
+To protect your program from this sort of vulnerability, if you try to read an element at an index that doesn’t exist, Rust will stop execution and refuse to continue.
 Let’s try it and see:

 $ cargo run